 Parking is prohibited on the grass or any area not specifically paved or graveled for parking use.
 Such areas include, but are not limited to, posted no-parking zones, yellow zones, fire access areas, crosswalks, and sidewalks.

 Vehicles are to be maintained in operating condition at all times on college property.
-A vehicle which appears to be abandoned may be disposed of in accordance with Illinois state statutes after an attempt to locate and notify the owner.
+A vehicle that appears to be abandoned may be disposed of in accordance with Illinois state statutes after an attempt to locate and notify the owner.

 Fines and enforcement